aimms/documentation/webui/widget-options.rst

 .. image:: images/totals.png
     :align: center

-For each index in your widget, you can turn on several aggregators, like: sum, mean, count, min, max.
-Adding these totals will result in extra data in your widget.
+For each index in your widget, you can turn on several aggregators, such as: sum, mean, count, min, max.
+Adding these totals results in additional data in the widget view.

 Identifier Settings
 -------------------